klaygomes/karma-typescript-preprocessor2/README.md

 # How to install

-First you need include reference to this plugin in your `package.json`, just write karma-typescript-preprocessor2 (note number **2** at the end):
+First you need to include reference to this plugin in your `package.json`, just write karma-typescript-preprocessor2 (note number **2** at the end):

 ```JavaScript
   {